ADRA Colombia delivers food baskets to Awaliba and Guacoyo indigenous reserves in the Meta department

 [Photograph: ADRA Colombia]

-The community was able to share not only material sustenance but also spiritual celebration, as this act of solidarity coincided with the inauguration of two temples in the communities that received the aid.
+The community not only shared material sustenance but also spiritual celebration, as this act of solidarity coincided with the inauguration of two temples in the communities that received assistance.

-“It was a day of great joy because it was the celebration of the Lord’s supper, but it was also about sharing with them some of that material bread that is also very important; all the families received it with great joy,” expressed Minister Cristian Camilo Soto.
+“It was a day of great joy because it was the celebration of the Lord’s Supper, but it was also sharing with them some of that material bread, which is also very important; all the families received it with great joy,” expressed Minister Cristian Camilo Soto.

-It is worth mentioning that the joint effort between the Adventist Church and ADRA Colombia has led to 21 communities, both from the Ikuani and Piapoco ethnicities, accepting the Adventist message and gathering on Saturdays to participate in the Lord’s supper according to biblical principles.
-Of these 21 communities, 14 temples have been built, and some of them are under construction for their soon completion.
+It is worth mentioning that the joint effort between the Adventist Church and ADRA Colombia has led to 21 communities, both of the Ikuani and Piapoco ethnicities, accepting the Adventist message and gathering on Saturdays to participate in the Lord’s Supper according to biblical principles.
+Of these 21 communities, 14 temples have been built, and some of them are in the process of construction for their imminent completion.

-This valuable initiative by ADRA Colombia has had a lasting positive impact on the indigenous communities of the Awaliba and Guacoyo reserves.
-Not only has immediate relief been provided for food scarcity, but the sense of community and mutual support has also been strengthened.
+This valuable initiative by ADRA Colombia has left a lasting positive impact on the indigenous communities of the Awaliba and Guacoyo reserves.
+Not only has it provided immediate relief from food scarcity, but it has also strengthened the sense of community and mutual support.

 [Photograph: ADRA Colombia]

-“We are very grateful and hopeful, we continue working with the population and hand in hand with God so that He continues to strengthen us, that we are well in our jobs.
-Thank you for the support you have given us,” stated the pastor of the Millares de Ángeles de Aliva Central church, Francisco Ramos.
+“We are very grateful and hopeful.
+We continue to work with the population and with God’s help to strengthen us, to be well in our work.
+Thank you for the support you have given us,” expressed the pastor of the Millares de Ángeles de Aliva Central Church, Francisco Ramos.

-However, one of the challenges faced in this missionary work is the language barrier since each ethnicity has its own language.
-To overcome this difficulty, community leaders play a fundamental role in translating the messages, especially for women and children who have less proficiency in the Spanish language, so they can understand the message of salvation.
+However, one of the challenges faced in this missionary work is the language barrier, as each ethnicity has its own language.
+To overcome this difficulty, community leaders play a fundamental role in translating messages, especially for women and children who have less command of the Spanish language so they can understand the message of salvation.

-“The goal for this year is to achieve a similar amount of translations but in the Piapoco language, and thus be able to share the message of Jesus in their native language,” urged Soto.
+“The goal for this year is to achieve a similar number of translations, but in the Piapoco language, so that we can share the message of Jesus in their native language,” urged Soto.

 The indigenous community expressed deep gratitude to ADRA Colombia and the Adventist Church for their support and for sharing both spiritual and material sustenance.
-This joint work has brought joy and hope to families, strengthening bonds of solidarity and collaboration on the path towards a better future for these indigenous communities in Meta.
+This collaborative work has brought joy and hope to families, strengthening the bonds of solidarity and cooperation on the path to a better future for these indigenous communities in Meta.